May contain traces of nut

 If you are assuming they are zinc because they leaked I'm afraid that's not necessarily so.
 I've had many alkaline cells leak, though generally well past their expiry date despite still working.Now that is good going for a set of zinc chloride cells.
 GP alkalines seem to last me a couple of years in the HDR's remote.

-Batteries in our remotes seem to last forever and I have to make an effort to inspect them once in a while for mankiness since that often precedes failing to power the device.
+Snap.Batteries in our remotes seem to last forever and I have to make an effort to inspect them once in a while for mankiness since that often precedes failing to power the device.

 I've found that I notice a drop-off in range, in that you can no longer just point in the general direction of the device, at around the 12 months mark with TVs and the old '9200.
 The HDR's remote doesn't do this until around 2 years.Two years for alkalines or zinc chlorides in a TV remote is very low.

 Lots of skipping back and forward...You must be hammering it.

 Def. alkaline, bought from CPC in bulk packs when they have them at a discount in a flyer.
 Last lot of AAAs were £6.98/40, under 20p each.GP zinc are easily available.
 Are you sure that they are alkaline?
 I think at one time they looked very similar.

 Maybe for a TV remote.
 My Humax remote gets a serious beating and the batteries don't last very long at all - but they are cheap ones.
 Don't think the original batteries lasted very well either.Two years for alkalines or zinc chlorides in a TV remote is very low.
 You must be hammering it.